-This fluffy whole grain bread is spiked with a boatload of healthy goodness and a whole lot of YUM!
+This fluffy flax zucchini bread is spiked with a boatload of healthy goodness and a whole lot of YUM!

 Though I’m trying my best to space these bad boys out a bit, holy cow am I on a baking spree!
 As part of The Great Pantry Purge of 2015 I’ve been knee deep in whole grains, nuts, and dry goods galore so naturally, bakers gonna bake!